cisum-labs/sing.whitepaper/cisum.whitepaper.md

 <h4 align="center" style="color:grey;font-weight: normal;">Figure-3: CISUM Circulation Schedule</h4>
 </p>

+> [!NOTE]
+> 1H = First half of the year.
+E.g. 1H'25 refers to the first half of 2025.
+> 2H = Second half of the year.
+E.g. 1H'25 refers to the second half of 2025.

 # 4. Technical Architecture

 ## 4.1 Application of Blockchain and Smart Contract Technology